 How much does healthcare cost in Sweden?

-Sweden has a public healthcare system that provides subsidised medical care to all registered residents in Sweden.
-Health care visits usually cost between SEK 100-460, depending on which region you live in, and the level of care required.
-There is a high-cost protection, which means that if you reach a total of SEK 1,450, you will then pay nothing for further visits that take place within the ongoing 12-month period.
+Sweden has a public healthcare system that provides subsidised medical care to all residents who are registered in the country.
+Healthcare visits usually cost between SEK 100 and 460, depending on the region you live in and the type of care required.
+Sweden also has a high‑cost protection system: once your total healthcare fees reach SEK 1,450, you will not have to pay for any additional outpatient visits within the same 12‑month period.

-If you obtain a residence permit for 12 months or more, you can register in the Swedish population register to obtain a Swedish personal identity number.
-This entitles you to the same patient fees as Swedish citizens for public healthcare.
-If you have neither a personal identity number nor health insurance that covers health care that is not urgent, you can still book an appointment at a healthcare centre, but you will have to pay a much higher unsubsidised fee.
+If you receive a residence permit valid for 12 months or more, you can register in the Swedish population register and obtain a Swedish personal identity number.
+This gives you access to the same patient fees as Swedish citizens for public healthcare.
+If you do not have a personal identity number and do not have health insurance that covers non‑urgent care, you can sometimes still book an appointment at a healthcare centre — but you will have to pay the much higher, unsubsidised fee.

-It can take up to a couple of months before you receive your personal identity number, but your residency registration is valid retroactively from the day your application was submitted.
-If you had expenses for health care fees before you received your personal identity number, you can get back the part of the costs that exceeds the subsidised fee.
-Contact the clinic where you paid the healthcare fees to get your money back.
+It may take a couple of months to receive your personal identity number, but your residency registration is valid retroactively from the day your application was submitted.
+If you paid healthcare fees during this period, you can be reimbursed for the portion that exceeds the subsidised fee.
+Contact the clinic where you paid the fees to get your money back.

 EU/EEA citizens